NJDROID-Associates/yes_chef/README.md

     * User can share recipes, meal plans, and shopping lists with other users
 * Find Store Screen
     * User can utilize location services to find grocery stores in their area
+* My Profile Screen
+    * User can log in and log out of their account